sergiocastellanos/switch_mexico_data/README.md

 # switch_mexico
-Repo for SWITCH-Mexico including code and data
+Repo for SWITCH-Mexico including code and data.